+Nikon rules this class right now with two new cameras that have critics' full attention.
+A headline-grabbing 36.3 megapixels -- the most ever on a 35 mm format DSLR and 50 percent more than its nearest rivals -- makes the Nikon D800 (Est. $2,800 body only) the hottest semi-pro DSLR in reviews.
+Of course, it takes more than megapixels to create great photos, and experts say the D800 delivers.
 "The results from the D800 will blow you away" with staggering detail and a vast tonal range that looks great blown up giant-size, says Phil Hall at WhatDigitalCamera.com.
 True, that monster megapixel count takes a bit of a toll on shooting speed and low-light prowess, but those are small sacrifices, he says.
-Other experts agree wholeheartedly: The D800 -- and its even-sharper variant, the Nikon D800E (*Est. $3,300 body only) -- is the most often recommended pro DSLR at any price.
+Others agree wholeheartedly: The D800 is the most often recommended pro DSLR at any price.